Czesław Mordowicz

 Czesław Mordowicz (2 August 1919 – 28 October 2001) was a Polish Jew who, with Arnošt Rosin, escaped from the Auschwitz concentration camp in German-occupied Poland on 27 May 1944, at the height of the Holocaust.
 A seven-page report dictated by Mordowicz and Rosin joined the Vrba–Wetzler report and a report by Jerzy Tabeau to become the Auschwitz Protocols, a detailed account of the mass murder taking place inside the camp.

 Early life

 Mordowicz was born in Mława, Poland, to Anna Wicińska, a local actor, and her husband Herman Mordowicz, a grain merchant.

 Escape from Auschwitz

 On 27 May 1944 Mordowicz (prisoner no. 84216) escaped from Auschwitz in German-occupied Poland to Slovakia with Arnošt Rosin (no. 29858), originally from Snina, Slovakia.
-They arrived in Slovakia on 6 June, and dictated their report to Oskar Krasniansky of the Slovakian Jewish Council in the home of a local man, Boby Reich, in Liptovský Mikuláš.
+They arrived in Slovakia on 6 June, and dictated their report to Oskar Krasniansky of the Slovak Jewish Council in the home of a local man, Boby Reich, in Liptovský Mikuláš.
 In April that year Rudolf Vrba and Alfréd Wetzler had dictated the Vrba–Wetzler report to Krasniansky after their escape from Auschwitz.
 Mordowicz and Rosin confirmed the details Vrba and Wetzler had given.
 They also told Krasniansky that, between 15 and 27 May, 100,000 Hungarian Jews had arrived at Auschwitz and most had been gassed on arrival.